Faster, Better, Smaller

 The joint architecture and model implementation can be found on my Huggingface profile.
 It's published under MIT license, so feel free to use it in your projects!

-The accompanying code to train the model can be found in the files section in model.py.
+The accompanying code to train the model can be found in the files section in model.py

 We will discuss here the most important parts of the architecture implementation.

-The model is implemented in PyTorch, using the transformers library and is utilizing the AutoModel class to load the backbone model.
+The model is implemented in PyTorch, using the transformers

-For training, we use a custom Trainer class that allows to train an individual head of the model joint model.
+class that allows to train an individual head of the model joint model.

 This trainer also freezes and unfreezes required parts of the model, to allow for a more efficient training process.

-To optimize the training process, we use the accelerate library to distribute the training process on (potentially) multiple GPUs.
 Apart from that it's also a quality-of-life improvement, as it allows to use the same code for single-GPU and multi-GPU training.
 And it actually helps a lot to prevent the beloved

 RuntimeError: CUDA error: out of memory

-Alright, so you can find the code for the Trainer class in the HF-repo.
+Alright, so you can find the code for the Trainer

 Let's look into the implementation of the model architecture.